Chapter 5.30

 (D) Persons representing a charitable organization.
 The charitable exemption shall apply to students soliciting contributions to finance extracurricular, social, athletic, artistic, scientific, or cultural programs; provided, that the solicitation has been approved in writing by the school administration and that such student solicitors carry current picture student identification from the educational institution for which they are soliciting.

 (E) Those persons exempt from registration are not exempt from the duties and prohibitions outlined in SCC 5.30.170, 5.30.180 and 5.30.190 while advocating or soliciting.
 [Ord.
+24-27 § 1; Ord.
 18-07 § 1 (Exh.
 A); Ord.
 11-08 § 1 (Exh.
 A); Ord.
 07-14 § 1; Ord.
 07-09 § 1 (Exh.
 A); Code 1971 § 5-6-5.]

 5.30.060 Registration of solicitors.

-Unless otherwise exempt under this chapter, all persons desiring to engage in door-to-door solicitation within the City, prior to doing so, shall submit a completed application to the Licensing Officer and obtain a certificate prior to engaging in solicitation.
+Unless otherwise exempt under this chapter, all persons desiring to engage in door-to-door solicitation within the City shall submit a completed application to the Licensing Officer and obtain a permit prior to engaging in solicitation.
 [Ord.
+24-27 § 1; Ord.
 18-07 § 1 (Exh.
 A); Ord.
 11-08 § 1 (Exh.
 A); Ord.
 07-09 § 1 (Exh.
 A); Code 1971 § 5-6-6.]

 (A) Review of Written Disclosures.
-An affirmation that applicant has received and reviewed the disclosure information required by this chapter.
+An affirmation that the applicant has received and reviewed the disclosure information required by this chapter.

 (B) Contact Information.